Alton/Godfrey Rotary Club Honors January Students of the Month

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Students selected for this honor are recognized and presented with an award at a Rotary Club meeting and are eligible to compete for a $5000 Scholarship that will be presented to one of the students honored as “Student of the Month” during the school year.
-This is the 17th year of the program and 299 students have been honored since the program was initiated.
+Students selected for this honor are recognized and presented with an award at a Rotary Cub meeting and are eligible to compete for a $5000 Scholarship which will be presented to one of the students honored as a “Student of the Month” during the school year.
+This is the 16th year of the program and 279 students have been recipients of the honor.

-Britta Moyer is the daughter of Donald and Joette Moyer of Alton.
-She is a member of the National Honor Society and has consistently earned a place on the High Honor Roll.
-She has earned a Congressional Letter of Achievement every year at Alton High and has been an active member of the Student Council assuming leadership positions in that group.
+Cailin Daniels is the daughter of William and Christina Daniels of Alton.
+She is a member of the National Honor Society and the National History Academy.
+She has consistently earned a place on the school’s honor roll and has ranked first or second in almost all of her academic courses.
+She is serving as secretary of her senior class as well as valedictorian.
+She has been a member of the school’s volleyball team, has participated in the Choir, and been a cast member in the school theatrical productions.
+She was also the recipient of blue ribbons in statewide testing in Bible and Choir.

-Moyer has been very active in student activities serving in leadership positions in a variety of student groups that include the Interact Club, Mu Alpha Theta, Future Farmers of America, Biology and German clubs, WYSE, the Redbird Nest and the girl’s soccer team.
-Moyer has been very active in the school’s music program as a member of the symphonic and concert orchestras as well as the Chamber Strings.
-As a member of these groups she earned distinction in IHSA solo and ensemble competition.
-She performs regularly at public presentations by the Chamber Strings.
+Daniels is very active within her church and a variety of community service activities.
+She is still undecided regarding which college she plans to attend after graduation.

 Alton/Godfrey Rotary Club